Popovers- 7 Tips for Mile-High Success!

 Tip#2: Mix the Eggs and Milk First

-• The other secret to a great popover is to mix the eggs and milk first, before adding the flour.
+• The other secret to a great popover is to mix the eggs and milk in a large bowl first, before adding the flour.

 • This will allow the eggs to become incorporated well without over mixing the flour.